 This is where the Philippine Witch Dog separates itself from other breeds- its claws.
 They have claws that are more catlike in many ways rather than doglike.

-Rather than a claw that grows and wears down like normal breeds, they have sharp pointed claws that resemble those of a cat.
-They also shed off like cats’ claws do, keeping their tools always on the ready to do their thing.
+Rather than a claw that grows and wears down like normal breeds, they have sharp pointed claws resembling a cat.
+They also shed off like cats’ claws, keeping their tools always ready to do their thing.

 Traction is there like other breeds, but these claws provide a greater skill set than assistance in running.
-Because of their claws, they can scale walls and trees with no trouble at all and can be used as weapons at will.
+Because of their claws, they can scale walls and trees with no trouble and can be used as weapons.

 Why Is It Called the “Witch Dog”?

-Most residents of the Philippines don’t even acknowledge the existence of this breed, considering it only to be a myth- not the Lumad people.
+Most Philippines residents don’t even acknowledge this breed’s existence, considering it only to be a myth- not the Lumad people.
 The Lumads are a group of indigenous people who are found in the southern areas of the Philippines.